OrbitalAuger/SqlDataQualityTools/README.md

 # SqlDataQualityTools

 Some data quality T-SQL scripts.
-Mainly for personal use.
+Mainly for personal use and to take use of when transferring between projects.

 ## The goal at the moment